-Hernia clinical trials at UC Health
+Hernia clinical trials at University of California Health

-4 in progress, 2 open to new patients
+5 in progress, 3 open to eligible people

-open to eligible females ages 18-75
+open to eligible people ages 22-80

-open to all eligible people
+open to eligible people ages 18 years and up

 Sorry, not yet accepting patients